Qiiks/once-human-ai/README.md

 This project demonstrates a complete, scalable Discord bot architecture that combines:
 - **Real-time chat interactions** via Discord.js
 - **Advanced AI generation** using Google Gemini
-- **Integrated RAG pipeline** for context-aware responses
+- **Integrated RAG system** for context-aware responses
 - **Cloud database** with Supabase PostgreSQL
 - **Production-grade health checks** and monitoring

 Perfect for portfolios showcasing full-stack bot development, AI integration, and system design.
+All knowledge and memory data is now stored in PostgreSQL via Supabase; no external RAG pipeline or migration scripts remain.

 ## 🏗️ Architecture